lijing-susan/docs/docs/userguide/dataset-userguide/cli/cli.md

 ---
-Dataset userguide of Starwhale CLI
+CLI User Guide of Starwhale Dataset
 ---

 Starwhale Dataset is a unified description of how the data and labels are stored and organized.
 Datasets are the most commonly used data in algorithm research, Starwhale Dataset can be easily accessed for Natural Language Processiong (NLP),Computer Vision, Audio and Radio tasks.